MonoidMusician/webrtc-over-qr/README.md

-Attempting to see if browsers can be tempted into bootstrapping a WebRTC chat app over a `data:` QR code.
+Attempting to see if browsers can be tempted into bootstrapping a WebRTC text chat app over a `data:` QR code.

 It appears … the answer is kind of yes, sorta?!

+Note: this can only be a text chat app, as access to camera and microphone is prohibited outside of HTTPS connections (which a `data:` URI certainly is not)

 ## Run